Plant disease: Pathogenic bacteria

-Phytoplasmas and spiroplasmas
+Mollicutes

-Phytoplasma and Spiroplasma are genera of bacteria that lack cell walls and are related to the mycoplasmas, which are human pathogens.
-Together they are referred to as the mollicutes.
-They also tend to have smaller genomes than most other bacteria.
-They are normally transmitted by sap-sucking insects, being transferred into the plant's phloem where it reproduces.
+Phytoplasma and Spiroplasma are obligate intracellular parasites, bacteria that lack cell walls and, like the mycoplasmas, which are human pathogens, they belong to the class Mollicutes.
+Their cells are extremely small, 1 to 2 micrometres across.
+They tend to have small genomes (roughly between 0.5 and 2 Mb).
+They are normally transmitted by leafhoppers (cicadellids) and psyllids, both sap-sucking insect vectors.
+These inject the bacteria into the plant's phloem, where it reproduces.

-Viruses, viroids and virus-like organisms
+Viruses

-There are many types of plant viruses, and some are asymptomatic or latent.
-Under normal circumstances, plant viruses cause only a loss of crop yield.
-Therefore, it is not economically viable to try to control them, the exception being when they infect perennial species, such as fruit trees.
+Many plant viruses cause only a loss of crop yield.
+Therefore, it is not economically viable to try to control them, except when they infect perennial species, such as fruit trees.

 Most plant viruses have small, single-stranded RNA genomes.
-However some plant viruses also have double stranded RNA or single or double stranded DNA genomes.
-These genomes may encode only three or four proteins: a replicase, a coat protein, a movement protein, in order to allow cell to cell movement through plasmodesmata, and sometimes a protein that allows transmission by a vector.
-Plant viruses can have several more proteins and employ many different molecular translation methods.
+Some also have double stranded RNA or single or double stranded DNA.
+These may encode only three or four proteins: a replicase, a coat protein, a movement protein to facilitate cell to cell movement through plasmodesmata, and sometimes a protein that allows transmission by a vector.

-Plant viruses are generally transmitted from plant to plant by a vector, but mechanical and seed transmission also occur.
-Vector transmission is often by an insect (for example, aphids), but some fungi, nematodes, and protozoa have been shown to be viral vectors.
+Plant viruses are generally transmitted by a vector, but mechanical and seed transmission also occur.
+Vectors are often insects such as aphids; others are fungi, nematodes, and protozoa.
 In many cases, the insect and virus are specific for virus transmission such as the beet leafhopper that transmits the curly top virus causing disease in several crop plants.
-One example is mosaic disease of tobacco where leaves are dwarfed and the chlorophyll of the leaves is destroyed.
-Another example is Bunchy top of banana, where the plant is dwarfed, and the upper leaves form a tight rosette.